tryton/tryton/doc/index.rst

 Sale Module
 ###########

-The sale module define the Sale model.
+The sale module defines the Sale model.

 Sale